cntoumas/cntoumas/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=cntoumas&color=blue&style=flat-square)](https://github.com/cntoumas)

-## FPGA Development Engineer
+## FPGA & Embedded Electronics Engineer

-> Christos is an FPGA development engineer with hands-on expertise in RTL design, FPGA implementation, and digital verification.
+> Christos is an FPGA development and Embedded Electronics engineer with hands-on expertise in RTL design, FPGA implementation, and digital verification as well as embedded development and measurements.
 He has a strong background in C++ and Python, and showcases a performance optimization aptitude through his MSc thesis on benchmarking FPGA FFT architectures.

-### 🏢 Experience

-- Currently at **EUROCAMP Thassos**
-- Based in **Thessaloniki, Greece**

 ### 🛠️ Tech Stack